RJM8989/WDA-project-one/README.md

 - **NAVBAR**

-    - The navbar is an interactive feature on the website which allows users to navigate around, the benefit to site is that it allows user to navigate the website easier and find the pages they're either on or wnat to find.
+    - The navbar is an interactive feature on the website which allows users to navigate around, the benefit to the site is that it allows users to navigate the website easier and find the pages they're either on or want to find.

 ![screenshot](assets/Documentation/feature01.png)

-- **CAROSUEL**
+- **CAROUSEL**

-    - The carosuel is an interactive feature on the website which allows images to be added to the website, to help adversite the business.
+    - The carousel is an interactive feature on the website which allows images to be added to the website, to help advertise the business.
-    At the moment it contains pictures of customers and the staff that work at the company. it allows the user to see types of haircut available and familrise themsleves with the staff.
+    At the moment it contains pictures of customers and the staff that work at the company. it allows the user to see the types of haircuts available and familiarise themselves with the staff.

 ![screenshot](assets/Documentation/feature02.png)

 - **SOCIAL MEDIA LINKS**

     - The social media links show the various social media apps used by the business.
-It helps to build loyalty and trust in your brand, to help adversite the business and helps to interact directly with customers in real time.
+It helps to build loyalty and trust in your brand, to help advertise the business and to interact directly with customers in real-time.
 It allows the user to interact with the business.

 ![screenshot](assets/Documentation/feature03.png)

 - **GOOGLE MAPS**

-    - The Map shows the business location, the benefit of the google map is that its interactive and shows landmarks and transport links around the business.
-The benefit for the user is that its an interactive map so both existing and current users can plan there journey to the business.
+    - The Map shows the business location, the benefit of the Google map is that it's interactive and shows landmarks and transport links around the business.
+The benefit for the user is that it’s an interactive map so both existing and current users can plan their journey to the business.

 ![screenshot](assets/Documentation/feature04.png)

 - **PRICE LIST**

-    - The pricelist a useful communciation tool it shows the services offered and the price of the services provided by the business, the benefit of the pricelist is that the user know how much a service is and whats on offer at the business
+    - The price list is a useful communication tool it shows the services offered and the price of the services provided by the business, the benefit of the price list is that the user knows how much a service is and what is on offer at the business.

 ![screenshot](assets/Documentation/feature06.png)

 - **BOOKING FORM**

-    - The booking form a useful communciation tool it allows both new and existing users, the benefit of the booking form is that new and existing users can book a service, with the staff member they prefer on a choosen day and time they prefer.
-The benefit to business is that its opens up the business to wider audience and encourges more users.
+    - The booking form is a useful communication tool that allows both new and existing users, the benefit of the booking form is that new and existing users can book a service, with the staff member they prefer on a chosen day and time they prefer.
+The business benefit is that it opens up the business to a wider audience and encourages more users.

 ![screenshot](assets/Documentation/feature07.png)